-As an M.E. patient myself I have been offered CBT over the years as a first-line treatment when government quangos like NICE were handing down their ‘guidelines’ (read ‘commandments’) on the matter against the counter-force of common sense and anecdotal evidence from patients themselves.
+As an M.E. patient myself I have been offered CBT and its derivative GET over the years as a first-line treatment when government quangos like NICE are still handing down their ‘guidelines’ (read ‘commandments’) on the matter against the counter-force of common sense and anecdotal evidence from patients themselves.
 Apart from balking at any mechanistic or reductionistic approach to the human condition, I knew long before the PACE trial was concluded that CBT would do nothing for me as a sufferer of this illness.
 This was based on my own knowledge and study of CBT at Masters Degree level and its reliance on ‘changing negative thoughts’ as its acclaimed mechanism for domino-effect changes in feelings and behaviours.
-Add to this my experience as an NHS psychotherapist with many years behind me of listening to patients’ accounts of CBT having been ineffective for them, and the emerging literature on the subject, which increasingly sheds doubts on the initial glory days’ hyperbolic claims being pumped through every consulting room doorway.
-I worked alongside clinicians studying for clinical doctorates in CBT(!) with an inferred level of complexity, when at the same time the CBT promoters were pushing CBT’s super-simplistic methodology via self-help books and computer programs.
+Add to this my experience as an NHS psychotherapist with many years behind me of listening to patients’ accounts of CBT having been wholly ineffective for them over a wide range of mental health problems, and the emerging literature on the subject, which increasingly sheds doubts on the initial glory days’ hyperbolic claims emanating from every NHS manager’s doorway.
+I worked alongside clinicians studying for clinical doctorates in CBT(!) with an inferred level of complexity that CBT simply does not have, when at the same time the CBT promoters were pushing CBT’s super-simplistic methodology via self-help books and computer programs.
 Like some 1970s TV commercial for a new Miracle Cleaner, CBT seemed to be good for everything if you believed the salesmanship.
 And like any hyped product, the big claims have turned out not to stand the test of real world application.

 “CBT/GET is a non-evidenced based therapy and even potentially harmful for many ME/CFS patients”